CanonicalLtd/maas-docs/en/installconfig-storage.md

 A Bcache layout will create a partition that spans the entire boot disk as the backing device.
 It uses the smallest block device tagged with 'ssd' as the cache device.
 The Bcache device is formatted with the ext4 filesystem and uses the `/` mount point.
-If no block devices exists on the node that are tagged with 'ssd' then the Bcache device will not be created and the Flat layout will be used instead:
+If there are no 'ssd' tagged block devices on the node, then the Bcache device will not be created and the Flat layout will be used
+instead:

 | Name      | Size        | Type  | Filesystem     | Mount point |
 |:----------|-------------|-------|----------------|-------------|